24th Michigan Infantry Regiment: Commanders

-The original field and staff officers and company line officers and their fates during the war where information is available:
+The original field and staff officers and company line officers and their fates during the war where information is available (* marking if they discharged with the regiment):

 Colonel-Henry A. Morrow, wounded 3 times, promoted to Brigadier General.
+Breveted Major General.

 Lieutenant Colonel- Mark Flanigan, wounded, lost a leg at Gettysburg, discharged for wounds.
+Breveted Colonel and Brigadier General.

-Major- Henry W. Nall, resigned due to contracting tuberculosis.
+Major- Henry W. Nall, resigned due to contracting a combination of tuberculosis and malaria he received from his time serving as a captain in the 7th Michigan Infantry Regiment, dying not long after his resignation.

 Adjutant- James J. Burns- resigned due to disability.

 Quartermaster- Digby V. Bell Jr.- honorably discharged on tender of resignation.

 Surgeon- Dr. John H. Beech- promoted to brigade surgeon before resigning due to poor health in April, 1865.